 The Sprint format requires careful management of resources-tires, fuel and mechanical components.
 With two competitive sessions in one weekend, every decision is crucial to avoid damage and maximize performance in both events.
 Pressure on components and tires is high, making careful planning critical.

-The Sprint format has divided opinion among fans.
-Many appreciate the presence of competitive races on each day of the weekend, which makes each session more interesting and keeps involvement high.
-Sprint weekends have become more dynamic events, eliminating Fridays often considered boring and uninvolving.
-On the other hand, there are also those who criticize the Sprint format, believing that it reduces the importance of the Grand Prix and creates a more complicated weekend narrative.
+On the other hand, there are also those who criticize the Sprint format, believing that it reduces the importance of the Grand Prix and creates a more complicated narrative of the weekend.
 The continued evolution of the format, however, shows F1’s willingness to strike the right balance between innovation and respect for traditions.

 The Future of the Sprint Format